General Curriculum Information

 Courses Listed on the Individual Learning Plan (ILP)

 The state of Alaska requires a student to be enrolled in a minimum of four classes to be considered a full-time student.
 There is also a 50% rule that states that half or more of a student’s classes need to be academic classes (Math, Language Arts, Social Studies, Technology, World Language) and that no more than half (or UP TO half) of the classes can be non-academic (Art, Music, PE, etc.).
 As many as eight classes can be listed on the student’s ILP each semester.
-More than eight courses per semester requires approval by the CyberLynx principal.
+More than eight courses per semester require approval by the CyberLynx principal.

 Examples of Academic Courses:

-- Language Arts: English, Composition, Literature, etc.
+• Language Arts: English, Composition, Literature, etc.

-- Math: 6th Grade Math, Algebra, Business & Consumer Math, etc.
+• Math: 6th Grade Math, Algebra, Business & Consumer Math, etc.

-- Social Studies: 5th grade Social Studies, Geography, US History, Economics, etc.
+• Social Studies: 5th grade Social Studies, Geography, US History, Economics, etc.

-- Science: 4th Grade Science, Biology, Astronomy, Earth Science, etc.
+• Science: 4th Grade Science, Biology, Astronomy, Earth Science, etc.

-- World Language: German, Italian, Spanish, American Sign Language, etc.
+• World Language: German, Italian, Spanish, American Sign Language, etc.

-- Technology: Keyboarding, Game Design, Digital Photography, etc.
+• Technology: Keyboarding, Game Design, Digital Photography, etc.

 Examples of Non-Academic Courses:

-- Art: Multimedia Art, Art History, Drawing Landscapes, etc.
+• Art: Multimedia Art, Art History, Drawing Landscapes, etc.

-- Music: Piano, Violin, Drums, etc.
+• Music: Piano, Violin, Drums, etc.

-- PE: Taekwondo, Swimming, Gymnastics, etc.
+• PE: Taekwondo, Swimming, Gymnastics, etc.

-- General Electives: Home Economics, Fundamentals of Electricity, Welding, etc.
+• General Electives: Home Economics, Fundamentals of Electricity, Welding, etc.

 –ILP: Individualized Learning Plan is an individually developed document for students, created together by the site office certified teacher and the home school parent, to outline the course work for the current school year.
 It contains the Personalized Education Report (PER) and State Standards that are met in each subject area along with methodologies of instruction.
-The PER is a working document that shows the student’s yearly classes, curriculum and serves as a quarter/semester grade report.
+The PER is a working document that shows the student’s yearly classes, and curriculum and serves as a quarter/semester grade report.

 Curriculum Options